varabyte/kotter/README.md

 If you need longer form input, you can reach to `multilineInput`.
 Users must terminate their input by sending an EOF signal (generated by pressing CTRL-D), since ENTER is now used for newlines.

+> [!NOTE]
-***NOTE**: Unfortunately, SHIFT+ENTER, although it is more commonly used for handling newlines in text areas in most modern situations, is unavailable here as consoles don't reveal meta-key states in any standard way.
-As console application developers, we're essentially blind to those key combinations.
-This is why CTRL-D is the traditional way CLIs terminate multiline inputs.*
+> Unfortunately, SHIFT+ENTER, although it is commonly used for handling newlines in most modern editors, is unavailable
+> to us as consoles don't reveal meta-key (e.g. CTRL, SHIFT) states.
+As console application developers, we're
+> essentially blind to them.
+CTRL-D is the traditional way to close input streams in many CLIs, because the system
+> translates those keystrokes into an EOF signal, which is all the applications see.

 Multiline inputs allow the user to navigate text typed in by pressing the arrow, home, end, page up, and page down keys.
 In order to support this feature, multiline inputs always start on a new line and any text following it will also appear